Spydevil07/CodeClauseInternship_Chat-App/README.md

 Assigned By- CodeClause Internship
 Assigned To - Rahul Ramesh Khedekar

+Aim - Develop a real-time chat application.

+Description - Build a simple chat app where users can join different rooms and send messages.

 Technologies Used - HTML, CSS, JavaScript, Node.js, WebSockets (Socket.io).

 Commands to be executed -